A 30-minute delicious, cheesy meatball pasta dish that is sure to please your family and friends!

 - Meanwhile, boil some water in another saucepan with some salt, and cook your pasta per package instructions or until al dente.
 Save some pasta water and drain the pasta once cooked.

 - Add your mozarella into the meatball sauce, and turn off heat.
 You can add a little pasta water if it's too thick.
 Transfer your pasta on a dish and pour the meatball pasta sauce over it.
 Sprinkle some more parmesan cheese and chopped parsley.
 Enjoy!

 If you ever make this recipe, let me know how you and your kids love it.
-And don’t forget to tag me in Instagram @tara_fitfoodiemommy if you take a shot and share it.
+And don’t forget to tag me in Instagram @fitfoodiemommy if you take a shot and share it.

-And if you love pastas, be sure to check out my ZUCCHINI LASAGNA which is another family favorite!
+And if you love pastas, be sure to check out below recipes!